nilsmango/project7III/content/tap/_index.md

 - Track controls for mixing without leaving Device View
 - 8 encoders per bank
 - MIDI modulation tools and powerful note editing
-- Audio clip editing with waveforms, Warp markers, loop controls, gain, pitch, cropping, and conversion tools
+- Audio clip editing with zoomable waveforms, Warp markers, loop controls, gain, pitch, cropping, and conversion tools
+- Sample browsing and search to find and load sounds for audio clips
 - MPE, Note Repeat, and 16-pitch or 64-pad layouts for expressive playing
 - Powerful Automation Editing, Macro Variations, and generative MIDI tools

 Designed for quick sound design, live modulation, performance, and awesome sequencing.

+### Audio Clips and Samples
+Browse and search for sounds in Live, load samples, and shape your audio clips from Tap.
+Zoom into the waveform, move Warp markers, set start and loop points, and adjust gain, transpose, and detune.
+Crop a clip or use Live’s conversion tools to move from audio to Simpler, a Drum Pad, or MIDI where supported by your Live edition.

+See the [audio clip guide](/tap/manual/#3-3-6-audio-clips) for controls and gestures.

 ### Clips View
 - Launch, record, append (!), copy & duplicate clips